Skip to content

 AI Receptionist White Label Pricing: What Agencies Actually Pay in 2026

-White label AI receptionist platform fees run from $29/month for thin wrappers (VoiceAIWrapper) to $2,000/month for full reseller toolkits (Synthflow), with most agencies paying $99 to $499/month plus $0.12 to $0.15 per minute for voice.
-As of June 2026, Trillet's Agency plan sits at $299/month with $0.12/minute and HIPAA, SOC 2, GDPR, and TCPA compliance included, which is the figure the rest of this guide measures everyone else against.
+White label AI receptionist platform fees run from $29/month for thin wrappers (VoiceAIWrapper) up into enterprise contracts (Synthflow now gates white-label behind an Enterprise deal starting around $30,000/year), with most self-serve agency plans landing at $99 to $499/month plus $0.12 to $0.24 per minute for voice.
+As of July 2026, Trillet's Agency plan sits at $299/month with $0.12/minute and HIPAA, SOC 2, GDPR, and TCPA compliance included, which is the figure the rest of this guide measures everyone else against.
 Below we break down each platform's real pricing, model the per-client cost at scale, and walk through the overage and annual-cost math so you can calculate your margin before signing anything.

 The market matured fast over the past year, and several headline prices that still circulate in older comparison articles are simply wrong now.
-Synthflow scrapped its $1,400/month Agency tier, ChatDash bills annually in the thousands rather than $120/month, and VoiceAIWrapper added two tiers above its old $29 entry.
-This guide uses web-verified June 2026 pricing so the margin math you build on it actually holds.
+Synthflow removed its self-serve fixed tiers entirely (including the old $1,400/month Agency plan), moving white-label into Enterprise contracts plus pay-as-you-go usage.
+ChatDash bills annually in the thousands rather than $120/month, and VoiceAIWrapper added two tiers above its old $29 entry.
+This guide uses web-verified July 2026 pricing so the margin math you build on it actually holds.

 How Much Does White Label AI Receptionist Software Cost?

 White label AI receptionist pricing has two parts: a fixed platform subscription and variable per-minute voice charges.
-As of June 2026, platform fees range from $29/month (VoiceAIWrapper Starter) to $2,000/month (Synthflow's white-label toolkit), and per-minute voice runs $0.12 to $0.15 depending on whether the platform owns its voice stack or passes through Vapi or Retell costs.
+As of July 2026, self-serve platform fees range from $29/month (VoiceAIWrapper Starter) up to $499/month, while Synthflow has moved white-label out of self-serve entirely and into Enterprise contracts starting around $30,000/year.
+Per-minute voice runs $0.12 to $0.24 depending on whether the platform owns its voice stack or passes through Vapi or Retell costs.

 The platform fee covers the white-label dashboard, sub-account management, branding, and core features.
 Per-minute charges cover the actual AI voice processing, the language model, and telephony for every call your clients receive.
 The trap is that the two numbers move in opposite directions across the market: the cheapest platform fees usually come from wrappers that bill voice at the highest provider rates, and you also pay a second vendor underneath.

 A few things to read carefully in that table.
-Synthflow's $29 Starter plan has no white-label at all, so it is not an agency entry point.
+Synthflow no longer sells a self-serve white-label tier at all: its remaining self-serve option is pay-as-you-go usage with no reseller rights, and white-label now lives inside an Enterprise contract that starts around $30,000/year (roughly $2,500/month) plus usage.
+That does buy real maturity, since Synthflow is one of the most battle-tested agency platforms in this category, Accel-backed with deep compliance, but there is no cheap on-ramp to reselling under your own brand.
 ChatDash is billed annually, and its "entry" tier is $1,200 per year, not $120 per month, a difference that has confused more than one agency budgeting spreadsheet.
-And ChatDash is not standalone: it is a dashboard over Voiceflow or Retell, so you are paying ChatDash plus a separate provider subscription plus per-minute voice.
+And ChatDash is not standalone: it is a dashboard over Retell, Vapi, or ElevenLabs (historically Voiceflow), so you are paying ChatDash plus a separate provider subscription plus per-minute voice.

 What's Included in White Label AI Receptionist Pricing?